-A feral child is a human child who has lived away from human contact from a very young age, and has little or no experience of human care, loving or social behavior, and, crucially, of human language.
+A feral child is a human who has lived away from human contact from a very young age and has little or no experience of human care, loving or social behavior, and, crucially, human language.
 Feral children are confined by humans (often parents), brought up by animals, or live in the wild in isolation.
 This is the story of Isabelle.

-As a result of lack of sunlight, fresh air, and proper nutrition, Isabelle had developed a rachitic condition that made locomotion virtually impossible.
-This condition yielded to proper treatment, including surgery, and Isabelle learned to walk and move normally.
+As a result of the lack of sunlight, fresh air, and proper nutrition, Isabelle developed a rachitic condition that made locomotion virtually impossible.
+This condition yielded proper treatment, including surgery, and Isabelle learned to walk and move normally.

-When her intelligence was first tested at the age of six and a half, her mental age appeared to be about nineteen months.
+When Isabelle’s intelligence was first tested at six and a half years old, her mental age appeared to be about nineteen months.
 In place of normal speech, she made a croaking sound.

-By means of intensive training and a stimulating environment, Isabelle improved so much that she was considered a child of normal intelligence by the age of eight.
-Her language development had been rapid: by that time she already had a vocabulary of 1,500 to 2,000 words, she enjoyed and could recite nursery rhymes, she could tell a story and make one up.
-She could now create and share with others a world of imagination and was not confined in her use of language to the immediate and the concrete.
+Through intensive training and a stimulating environment, Isabelle improved so much that she was considered a child of normal intelligence by the age of eight.
+Her language development had been rapid: by that time, she already had a vocabulary of 1,500 to 2,000 words, she enjoyed and could recite nursery rhymes, and she could tell a story and make one up.
+She could now create and share a world of imagination with others and was not confined in her use of language to the immediate and the concrete.